 - The material handling industry in which we operate is a predominantly male environment with entry levels though service and sales engineering routes. - There are more men than women in management roles.
-This, again reflects the experience gained in sales and service environments that are predominantly male. - Linde Material Handling UK is the head office environment where a lot of back office administration is concentrated, particularly in finance.
+This again reflects the experience gained in sales and service environments that are predominantly male. - Linde Material Handling UK is the head office environment where a lot of back office administration is concentrated, particularly in finance.
 Reflecting a national trend, there are more women than men in lower level administration roles where remuneration levels will be lower. - The figures include sales commission, where most recipients are male, and management bonuses, where most recipients are also male. - The basic salary figures are net of salary sacrifice contributions for pensions and child care vouchers that affect basic pay. - There is a small difference in the percentage of men and women receiving a bonus but the bonus pay gap shows that there are more males receiving higher bonuses than females.
-There is a reduction in the number of females who receive a bonus which is due to qualifying periods and one of the management bonuses were paid in March instead of April and therefore this excludes the bonus amounts reducing the total amounts paid. - The number of employees included in the data has risen, overall the number of females has remained static.
+There is a reduction in the number of females who receive a bonus which is due to qualifying periods.